plovercode/course-python-geospatial/notebooks/11-xarray-intro.md

 - Read the data file and assign to a variable `gent`.
 Read the original raw data without masking.
 - Try to plot it with the `imshow()` method.
-- Convert the array to a float array, switch values equal to 65535 into Nan-values and call the result `gent_f`.
+- Convert the array to a float array, switch values equal to 65535 into NaN-values and call the result `gent_f`.
 - Now divide the array by 65535 to get our data in a [0-1] range.
 - Plot the result with the `imshow()` method.